Personnaliser

 Biographie:

-Simon Kuper is a British author and journalist for the Financial Times.
+Simon Kuper is a British author and columnist for the Financial Times.
 Kuper was born in Uganda of South African parents in 1969, and moved to the Netherlands as a child.
-He studied History and German at Oxford University, and attended Harvard University as a Kennedy Scholar.
-He has written for the Observer, The Times and the Guardian, and also writes regularly for Dutch newspapers.
+He studied History and German and attended Harvard University as a Kennedy Scholar.
+He has written for Observer, the Times and Guardian.
+His previous books include Soccernomics, Soccer Men, and Ajax, the Dutch, the War.
 He lives in Paris with his family....

 Sommaire: